-Josh Young is a unique writer who not only has written five New York Times bestsellers, two additional Los Angeles Times bestsellers, three books that were made into feature documentaries, seventeen books that have been ranked No. 1 in their category on Amazon, and two novels, but he also has the distinction of writing books with and about leading experts in the worlds of Entertainment, Law, Science, Business, Comedy, Natural History, Sports and Politics.
+Josh Young is a unique writer who not only has written five New York Times bestsellers, two additional Los Angeles Times bestsellers, four books that were made into feature documentaries, eighteen books that have been ranked No. 1 in their category on Amazon, and two novels, but he also has the distinction of writing books with and about leading experts in the worlds of Entertainment, Law, Science, Business, Comedy, Natural History, Sports, Exploration and Politics.

 Josh’s diversity sets him apart from other collaborators, as his New York Times Non-Fiction Best Sellers show.
 He co-authored Howie Mandel’s HERE’S THE DEAL: DON’T TOUCH ME, a no-holds-barred look at the America’s Got Talent host’s struggle with OCD and ADHD, and he co-authored with Dr. Sam Parnia ERASING DEATH: THE SCIENCE THAT IS REWRITING THE BOUNDARIES BETWEEN LIFE AND DEATH, which brings together compelling stories with the latest research at the frontiers of resuscitation medicine to shed light on the ultimate mystery – what happens to human consciousness during and after death.
 He co-wrote Bob Newhart’s landmark comedic memoir I SHOULDN’T EVEN BE DOING THIS, and he co-authored with Colin Tudge THE LINK: UNCOVERING OUR OLDEST ANCESTOR, which tells the incredible story of the discovery and examination of a 47 million year-old primate fossil and its journey to the Museum of Natural History.
 THE LINK, which has been translated into five languages, was made into a film that aired on the National Geographic Channel and the BBC.